SAP/open-resource-discovery/docs/spec-v1/index.md

 ^[a-z0-9]+(?:[.][a-z0-9]+)*$
 ```

-> ℹ ORD can already be used outside of the SAP context, but this requires the adopting company to take care of namespaces.
+> ℹ ORD can already be used outside of the SAP context, but this requires to take care of namespaces.
-> It does not matter this is achieved, but it needs to be ensured that namespaces within the company are conflict free and follow the ORD namespace structure and constraints.
+> It needs to be ensured that namespaces within the company are conflict free and follow the ORD namespace structure and constraints.

 #### Structure of Namespaces